wl-net/arcus-k8s/README.md

 ## Setting up the Hub Trust Store

 Unfortunately, the hub-bridge doesn't work out of the box because it expects a Java Key Store, something we can't provide with cert-manager.
-The wlnet fork of arcusplatform currently has added features to support PKCS#8 keys as well (via netty's internal support for PKCS#8), but the private key that cert-manager generates is in PKCS#1 format.
+Arcusplatform now supports PKCS#8 keys as well (via netty's internal support for PKCS#8), but the private key that cert-manager generates is in PKCS#1 format.
 As a result, you'll have to manually convert the private key to PKCS#1.

 This can be acomplished by running `./setup-hubkeystore.sh` once you have production certificates (see above).

 ## Viewing pod status

-`T describe pod $POD`
+`kubectl describe pod $POD`

 where $POD is something like "alarm-service"

+## Backups

+The only critical persistent system (at least for the minimum use case) is cassandra.
+Utility scripts have been provided to assist with backing up and restoring cassandra.
+Typically you'd want to use snapshots to backup cassandra, however in low-activity use cases like Arcus, you can also just make a tarball of the working directory and restore it.

 ## Troubleshooting